-Securities at amortized cost
+Financial instruments measured at amortized cost

-The fair value has been estimated upon current market quotations, where available.
-If quoted market prices are not available, fair value has been estimated based upon quoted prices of similar instruments, or where these are not available, on discounted expected future cash flows using market rates commensurate with the credit quality and maturity of the security.
-These securities are classified in levels 2 and 3.
+The fair value of financial instruments measured at amortized cost is valued using quoted market prices.
+If quoted market prices are not available, then fair values are estimated based upon quoted prices for similar instruments.
+When prices for similar instruments are not available, then fair values are estimated by using discounted cash flow models using interest rate yields curves and other market rates.
+Such instruments are classified in levels 2 and 3.